fasiha/ebisu/README.md

 - `predictRecall` gives the current recall probability for a given fact.
 - `updateRecall` adjusts the belief about future recall probability given a quiz result.

-Behind these two simple functions, Ebisu is using a simple yet powerful model of forgetting founded on Bayesian statistics.
+Behind these two simple functions, Ebisu is using a simple yet powerful model of forgetting, a model that is founded on Bayesian statistics.

 With this system, quiz applications can hopefully move away from “daily review piles” caused by less flexible scheduling algorithms.
 For instance, a student might have only five minutes to study today—an app using Ebisu can ensure that only the facts most in danger of being forgotten are reviewed.

-Apps can also provide an infinite stream of quizzes (nightmare!) for students that are cramming: Ebisu intelligently updates its estimate of memory even when over-reviewing.
+Furthermore, Ebisu enables apps to provide an infinite stream of quizzes (nightmare!) for students that are cramming.
+That is, Ebisu intelligently handles over-reviewing as well as under-reviewing.

-This document is a literate source: it contains a detailed mathematical description of the underlying algorithm as well as a Python implementation (requires Scipy and Numpy).
+This document is a literate source: it contains a detailed mathematical description of the underlying algorithm as well as source code for a Python implementation (requires Scipy and Numpy).
 A separate JavaScript implementation, [Ebisu.js](https://fasiha.github.io/ebisu.js/), exists, and I plan on porting the algorithm to at least PostgreSQL also.

 The next section is a [Quickstart](#quickstart) guide to setup and usage.
 See this if you know you want to use Ebisu in your app.

 Then in the [How It Works](#how-it-works) section, I contrast Ebisu to other scheduling algorithms and describe, non-technically, why you should use it.

-Then there’s a long [Math](#the-math) section that details Ebisu’s algorithm mathematically. if you like Beta-distributed random variables, conjugate priors, and marginalization, this is for you.
-If not, you’ll find the formulas to implement `predictRecall` and `updateRecall`.
+Then there’s a long [Math](#the-math) section that details Ebisu’s algorithm mathematically.
+If you like Beta-distributed random variables, conjugate priors, and marginalization, this is for you.
+You’ll also find the key formulas that implement `predictRecall` and `updateRecall` here.

-> Nerdy details in a nutshell: Ebisu posits a [Beta prior](https://en.wikipedia.org/wiki/Beta_distribution) on recall probabilities.
+> Nerdy details in a nutshell: Ebisu begins by positing a [Beta prior](https://en.wikipedia.org/wiki/Beta_distribution) on recall probabilities.
 As time passes, the recall probability decays exponentially, and Ebisu handles that nonlinearity exactly and analytically—it requires only a few [gamma function](http://mathworld.wolfram.com/GammaFunction.html) evaluations to predict the current recall probability.
-A *quiz* is modeled as a [Bernoulli trial]([Bernoulli experiment](https://en.wikipedia.org/wiki/Bernoulli_distribution)), whose underlying probability prior is this non-conjugate nonlinearly-transformed Beta.
+Next, a *quiz* is modeled as a [Bernoulli trial]([Bernoulli experiment](https://en.wikipedia.org/wiki/Bernoulli_distribution)), whose underlying probability prior is this non-conjugate nonlinearly-transformed Beta.
 Ebisu approximates the true non-standard posterior with a new Beta distribution by matching its mean and variance.
 This mean and variance are analytically tractable, and again require a few evaluations of the gamma function.

-Finally, the [Source Code](#source-code) section presents the literate source of the library.
+Finally, the [Source Code](#source-code) section presents the literate source of the library, including several tests to validate the math.

 ## Quickstart